A Guide to Dog Interactive Feeding

 Creating some games at home is easy, can be very cost-effective and is a great way to support the environment.

 Got a spare cardboard box?
-Cut some holes in it and hide some treats inside, this encourages your pet to sniff out their dinner.
+Cut some holes in it and hide some treats inside, this encourages your pet to use their impressive nose to sniff out their dinner.

 Got an old Yorkshire pudding or Muffin Tray?
 Tip it upside down, sprinkle on some of their kibble and smear some of their wet food over it.
-This will slow down your dog eating and excite their senses.
+This is a DIY slow feeder and will help excite your dogs senses and encourage them to crunch their food properly.
+Remember the trick with slow feeders is to alternate the ones you use, otherwise your clever hound works out the best way to speed up their munching.

 Why not play a game of Hide and Seek?
-Make sure to have a few tasty treats on you for when your dog wins!
+Make sure to have a few tasty treats on you, or their favourite toy for when your dog wins!

-Mental enrichment really is key to keeping your pet happy and healthy, so get inventive and have fun with their food.
+Mental enrichment is key to keeping your pet happy and healthy, so get inventive and have fun with their food.
+Watch our Mental Enrichment video for more information.

-For more advice or to search for toys and treats to get started, head over to your local Pets Corner store.
+Dont forget to browse our impressive range of toys to get started and for in person advice, head over to your local Pets Corner store.